 WOR.
 JACOB ALAN CROCKER

 Brother Crocker served as Worshipful Master for the lodge in 2021 after moving through the line of officers and now take on the role of Treasurer.
-Within the local Masonic community, he is also currently serving as Master of Kadosh for the Richmond Scottish Rite, Royal Arch Captain of the Richmond-Washington RA Chapter, Sovereign Master the Allied Masonic Degrees Council and Master of Ceremonies for Samis Grotto.
+Within the local Masonic community, he is the Past Master of Kadosh for the Richmond Scottish Rite, Principal Sojourner of the Richmond-Washington RA Chapter, Sovereign Master the Allied Masonic Degrees Council and Monarch for Samis Grotto.
 Jake is a resident and native of Richmond, having been born within sight of Masons’ Hall at MCV’s (VCU) West Hospital.
-He is currently a Restauranteur, a Marketing Consultant and the Executive Director of the Virginia National Guard Managment Group.
-Crocker was named Top 40 Under 40 by Style Weekly and voted one of Richmond’s Best Entrepreneurs by the readers of Richmond Magazine.
+He is a Marketing and Small Business Consultant and the Executive Director of the Virginia National Guard Managment Group.
+Formerly an award winning restauranteur, Crocker was named Top 40 Under 40 by Style Weekly and voted one of Richmond’s Best Entrepreneurs by the readers of Richmond Magazine.
 A graduate of Radford University with an MBA from Virginia Tech, Jake has presided over and served on the board of many professional, cultural, educational, and civic organizations.
 He also enjoys traveling, concerts, visiting historic sites and spending time with his wife, dog and two cats in their Fan District home.

 WOR.
 DONALD FRANCIS MORO JR.